immutable/imx-core-sdk-csharp/CONTRIBUTING.md

 ### Coding conventions
 The code should:
 * Follow these [C# guidelines](https://github.com/dotnet/runtime/blob/main/docs/coding-guidelines/coding-style.md)
-* Have no lint issues.
+* Have no lint issues
-* Be easy to fix, refactor and scale.
+* Be easy to fix, refactor and scale

 Do you want to contribute to Immutable X documentation?
 See our [docs repo](https://github.com/immutable/imx-docs/) and [contribution guidelines](https://github.com/immutable/imx-docs/blob/main/CONTRIBUTING.md).